-If you or a loved one has been injured from a drunk driver, you may be entitled to compensation for your medical bills, lost income and pain and suffering.
-Therefore, you should hire the best drunk driving auto accident lawyer that you can find.
-Our firm charges no legal fees until you receive a settlement or award.
-Call us toll free 24/7 at 1-800-992-6878 or contact us online for a free consultation with one of our car accident lawyers.
+If you or a loved one has been injured by a drunk driver, the owner and driver are responsible to compensate you for your medical bills, lost income, and pain and suffering.
+Also if a person or entity serves alcohol to a minor or visibly drunk person, they may also be responsible to pay compensation.
+Our firm has experience with these cases and charges no legal fees until you receive a settlement or award.
+Call us toll-free 24/7 or contact us online for a free consultation.

 If you or a loved one has been injured in an auto accident in which you suspect alcohol may have been involved, you may want to speak with an attorney who is experienced in handling liquor liability claims.

-Many states impose liability on bars, liquor stores and other establishments for serving liquor to visibly intoxicated persons who subsequently cause death or serious injury to someone else.
+Many states impose liability on bars, liquor stores, and other establishments for serving liquor to visibly intoxicated persons who subsequently cause death or serious injury to someone else.
 Some states impose Dram Shop Laws.
 The word “dram” is the unit of liquid measurement used to serve alcohol in Colonial times.
-Dram Shop laws hold alcoholic beverage servers financially liable for harm that visibly intoxicated individual’s cause to other people, themselves, or property.
+Dram Shop laws hold alcoholic beverage servers financially liable for harm that visibly intoxicated individuals cause to other people, themselves, or property.
 The laws are established at the state level.
-They also can apply to social clubs or private events, or anywhere liquor is served.
-The laws can also prohibit selling liquor without a license, selling liquor after hours and selling liquor to minors.
+They may also apply to social clubs, private events, or any place else where liquor is served.
+The laws can also prohibit selling liquor without a license, selling liquor after hours, and selling liquor to minors.
 Frequently a Dram Shop case arises from an automobile accident involving drunk driving.

 In Rhode Island, the Dram Shop Act was repealed in 1986 and was replaced by the Liquor Liability Act.
 The Liquor Liability Act is in place in an effort to prevent death and injury as a result of alcohol consumption.
-Those liable under the act include an alcoholic beverage retail licensee and any employee or agent of such a licensee or any person required by law to have an alcoholic beverage retail license and any employee or agent of those persons.
-The Liquor Liability Act does not impose liability for social hosts.
+Those liable under the Act include an alcoholic beverage retail licensee, any employee or agent of such a licensee, any person required by law to have an alcoholic beverage retail license, and any employee or agent of those persons.
+The Liquor Liability Act does not impose fault on social hosts.

-Social host liability is an attempt to hold defendant-party hosts liable for injuries to those who have consumed liquor from the host.
-In 1995 Rhode Island refused to recognize social host liability.
-In some cases, however, liability could be imposed where there is a clear duty and no reasonable steps to protect the guest were taken.
+Social host liability is an attempt to hold defendant party hosts at fault for injuries to those who have consumed liquor from the host.
+In 1995, Rhode Island refused to recognize social host liability.
+In some cases, however, liability could be imposed where there was a clear duty and no reasonable steps to protect the guest were taken.